ibm-cloud-architecture/terraform-openshift4-aws/README0.md

 5. Prepare the DNS

    OpenShift requires a valid DNS domain, you can get one from AWS Route53 or using existing domain and registrar.
 The DNS must be registered as a Public Hosted Zone in Route53.
+(Even if you plan to use an airgapped environment)

 6. Prepare AWS Account Access